 However, I do not promote or agree with using juice fasting for weight loss.
 Juice fasting is a temporary “quick fix” solution that will not facilitate long term weight loss.
 It’s not a healthy habit long term and can lead to nutrient deficiencies and metabolism disruptions if done too often or for too long.

 There’s no getting around the fact that a juice fast is basically liquid starvation to facilitate weight loss.
-For healthy, long-term weight loss, my proven protocol is green smoothies and whole foods with long-term, diet and lifestyle changes.

 What I Did Not Like About Juice Fasting

 1 – Mess & Clean Up: This is an often cited disadvantage of juicing.
 There is simply more cleanup involved with juicing than with blending.
 Blending is easy to clean up after, which is one reason I prefer to make green smoothies for breakfast every day.